yanbinc2/ME_alg/README.md

 (a) File description:
 1. "main_phase3.ipynb"

-   Function: The main fuction for the phase 3 of ME algorithm.
+   Function: The main function for the phase 3 of ME algorithm.

    Input: Following files specified by the path are the input data.
 These files are the examples.
 The users may have their own input data.